In My Head (Jason Derulo song)

 "In My Head" is a song by American singer Jason Derulo, released as the second single from his self-titled debut studio album.
 It was first released on December 10, 2009.
 "In My Head" peaked at number five on the Billboard Hot 100.
 Outside of the United States, "In My Head" topped the charts in Australia, Poland, and the United Kingdom, and peaked within the top ten of the charts in several other countries, including Canada, Germany, and New Zealand.
 The song's official remix has a heavier R&B sound and features rapper Nicki Minaj.
 Derulo performed the song on the ninth season of American Idol.

 Background

-Derulo has explained that "In My Head" was chosen to be released as the second single from the album to show the other side of his debut album.
-The song is electro-influenced and has a heavier rock feel than the R&B and electronica-influenced "Whatcha Say".
-He mentioned that the album displays both sides, so "In My Head" was released to introduce his fans to the electronic side of the record.
-The official remix features Nicki Minaj and was released on March 11, 2010.
-The song was initially titled "In My Bed", but Derulo and Kelly changed this to "In My Head" at the last minute.
+Producer J. R. Rotem stated in a 2025 interview that the song was initially titled "In My Bed," but the label deemed the title "too edgy," so it was changed to "In My Head."
+The official remix of the song features Nicki Minaj and was released on March 11, 2010.